 Adversarial-based methods, another prominent UDA approach, minimize domain shift through adversarial training to learn domain-invariant features.
 The feature extractor produces features that are indistinguishable between the source and target domains, while the discriminator distinguishes between them.
 Huang et al. \cite{huang2022generator} introduced a knowledge-free approach to align source domain features with the target domain through adversarial learning while preserving emotional information using EEG content and emotion-related loss functions.
 Li et al. \cite{8567966} incorporated hemisphere-specific features through adversarial learning to address domain shifts.

-Only a few studies have investigated the cross-dataset scenario for EEG emotion recognition, which presents significant challenges.
-These challenges arise from variations in EEG signals caused by individual differences, as well as differences in recording settings and stimuli.
-Ni et al. \cite{ni2021domain} presented a domain-adaptive sparse representation classifier that projects source and target domain samples into a shared subspace, learning a domain-invariant dictionary using a local information-preserving criterion.
-In our previous work \cite{imtiaz2025enhanced}, we introduced a gradual proximity-guided target data selection technique to mitigate the risk of negative transfer by gradually selecting reliable target domain samples.
-Additionally, we incorporated a cost-effective test-time augmentation strategy to enhance model performance during inference, applying augmentations only when necessary.
+Only a limited number of studies \cite{ni2021domain,gu2022multi,imtiaz2025enhanced} have explored the cross-dataset scenario for EEG emotion recognition, which poses significant challenges.
+These challenges arise from variations in EEG signals due to individual differences, as well as differences in stimuli and recording settings.
+Ni et al. \cite{ni2021domain} proposed a domain-adaptive sparse representation classifier that projects source and target samples into a shared subspace while learning a domain-invariant dictionary.
+Gu et al. \cite{gu2022multi} combined transfer learning with dictionary learning using subspace projection.
+In our prior work \cite{imtiaz2025enhanced}, we introduced a gradual proximity-guided target selection method to reduce negative transfer and a cost-effective test-time augmentation strategy that applies augmentations only when needed.

 Conventional UDA methods rely on accessing source data during adaptation, which is not always feasible due to privacy concerns or computational limitations.
 To overcome this, researchers have recently turned to source-free domain adaptation (SFDA), which facilitates knowledge transfer using a source-pretrained model and unlabeled target data without requiring access to the original source dataset.
 SFDA has been extensively explored in the field of computer vision \cite{du2024generation,ahmed2023ssda,lee2023feature,li2022divergence,tian2021vdm,kumar2023conmix}.
-Based on existing works, SFDA can be categorized into two directions \cite{li2024comprehensive}: data-centric \cite{lee2023feature,li2022divergence,du2024generation,li2020model,tian2021vdm,ding2023proxymix,ye2021source} and model-centric \cite{ahmed2023ssda,liang2020we,kothandaraman2023salad,ding2022source,kumar2023conmix,liu2021source}.
+Based on existing works, SFDA can be categorized into two directions \cite{li2024comprehensive}: data-centric \cite{lee2023feature,li2022divergence,du2024generation,li2020model,tian2021vdm,ding2023proxymix} and model-centric \cite{ahmed2023ssda,liang2020we,kothandaraman2023salad,ding2022source,kumar2023conmix,liu2021source}.